Updated February 17, 2022

 Diving and snorkelling are popular daytime pursuits on holidays in the Maldives, while evenings can be spent admiring pink-tinged skies, cocktail in hand, as the sun sets.
 And be sure to leave your resort at least once during your stay: boat trips to other islands are generally easy to come by, whether you’re after more deserts beaches or a chance to experience daily life with the locals.

 If there’s one time to get to know the Irish capital, it’s March.
-The five-day St Patrick’s Festival, with culminates with the St Patrick’s Day parade on Tuesday, 17, is the event of the month – one so big copycat celebrations have popped up all over the globe.
-Join in on the green-hued revelry, making your way through the Temple Bar throng, before nipping off for a quieter drink with the locals away from the city centre.
+The five-day St Patrick’s Festival, which includes the spectacular St Patrick’s Day parade on Thursday 17, is the event of the month – one much missed over the last couple of years, and one so big copycat celebrations have popped up all over the globe.
+Join in on the green-hued revelry, making your way through the Temple Bar throng, before nipping off for a quieter drink away from the city centre.

 Away from the festivities, there’s still much of Dublin to explore.
-In early March, the Book of Kells – recently removed as part of conversation plans – returns to its display in Trinity College, while it’s business as usual at other classic attractions, such as the Guinness Storehouse and Kilmainham Gaol.
+Visit the the Book of Kells at Trinity College, learn how to pour a pint at the Guinness Storehouse and discover the secrets of Kilmainham Gaol.

-As for your après ski selection, Val d’Isère has the lot: thumping nightclubs, laid-back bars, Michelin-starred joints and casual restaurants sporting two-for-one cocktails will cater to every taste.
-For jaw-dropping mountain panoramas to accompany your vin chaud, try L’Etincelle or La Grande Ourse.
+As for your après ski selection, Val d’Isère has the lot: thumping nightclubs, laidback bars, Michelin-starred restaurants, and casual cafes sporting two-for-one cocktails will cater to every taste.
+For jaw-dropping mountain panoramas to accompany your vin chaud, try L’Etincelle or LOULOU at Airelles.

 Get there within three hours from Geneva, Lyon, Chambéry or Grenoble airports.